LEGEND OF HUI KE RECEIVING BODHIDHARMA'S BONE MARROW

 Sifu Daniel Perez

-Before he returned home, which may be interpreted as Nirvana, Bodhidharma asked his students to tell him their understanding of his teaching.
+Before he returned home, which may be interpreted as Buddhahood, Bodhidharma asked his students to tell him their understanding of his teaching.

 One student said that Bodhidharma's teaching was not bound by words.
 Bodhidharma replied that this student had received his skin.